RocketSoftware/uniface-ux/README.md

   webpack.prod.js           // webpack production configuration
 ```

+## Installation of UX Widgets project

+Users can install UX Widgets into their local development environment by the following step:
+- Open a command prompt;
+- Go to a directory where you want to locate your local UX Widgets project;
+- Clone the project by the command: ```git clone <ux_widgets_repository_url>```;

 ## How to build bundles

-- Open a command prompt in top folder ux-widgets;
+- Open a command prompt in your top folder ux-widgets of your local UX Widgets repo;
 - Run command: ```npm install```,
   This will install all nessesary npm packages;
 - Run command: ```npm run lint```,